openstack/glance/doc/source/glanceapi.rst

 All existing memberships which are not named in the replacement body are removed, and those which are named have their `can_share` settings changed as specified.
 (The `can_share` setting may be omitted, which will cause that setting to remain unchanged in the existing memberships.)
-All new memberships will be created, with `can_share` defaulting to `false` if it is not specified.
+All new memberships will be created, with `can_share` defaulting to `false` unless it is specified otherwise.

 Image Membership Changes in Version 2.0
 ---------------------------------------

 Version 2.0 of the Images API eliminates the ``can_share`` attribute of image membership.
 In the version 2.0 model, image sharing is not transitive.

-In version 2.0, image members have a ``status`` attribute that reflects how the image should be treated with respect to that image member's image list.
+In version 2.0, image members have a ``status`` attribute that reflects how the image should be treated with respect to that image member's image-list.

 * The ``status`` attribute may have one of three values: ``pending``, ``accepted``, or ``rejected``.